Jakejellypie/Incomplete-Lesson-Code/README.md

 ```

 ### Step 3
 Check if installations happened properly by checking inside of `package.json`.
+Then run the website and see how it looks.

 ### Step 4
 In their test-server.js, explaining the imports and what they are going to be used for in this lesson.